 11. What is the category of Cloud service offered by Azure Databricks?
 Is it SaaS or PaaS or IaaS?

 The service offered by Azure Databricks belongs to the Platform as a service (PaaS) category.
 It provides an application development platform with capabilities built from Azure and Databricks.
 The users will have to design and develop the data life cycle and develop applications using the services offered by Azure Databricks.

 12. Compare Azure Databricks and AWS Databricks

-Azure Databricks is the well-integrated product of Azure features and Databricks features.
+Azure Databricks is a well-integrated product of Azure features and Databricks features.

 Conclusion – Databricks Interview Questions

 The advent of smartphones and high bandwidth internet availability paving way for building new-generation applications and they are hosted in Cloud by default.
 Databricks will aid and accelerate such developments to a faster level.